Frequently Asked Questions

 Registration:

-Please come by registration check-in as soon as you arrive in Dallas so you don’t get stuck in a long line.
-Registration is located on level two (same level as exhibit halls and Omni Skybridge) of the Kay Bailey Hutchison Convention Center, Room D220.
+Please come by registration check-in as soon as you arrive at the Gaylord so you don’t get stuck in a long line right before the first sessions.
+Registration is located on the Ballroom Level of the Gaylord National Harbor, in front of the entrance to the Chesapeake rooms and next to the escalators.
 Hours of operation:

-If you are experiencing financial hardship, such as retirement, unemployment, coming from a developing country, or other circumstance, please send an email explaining the situation to [email protected].
+If you are experiencing financial hardship, such as retirement, unemployment, coming from a developing country, or other circumstances, please send an email explaining the situation to [email protected].

-Yes, all oral and poster presenter must register at regular registration prices.
+Yes, all oral and poster presenters must register at regular registration prices.

 Toll Free Tel: (866) 814-4441